 The creation of Realistic art has been the goal of most artists since the dawn of civilization.
 Realistic art was the pride of ancient Greece.
 The world's greatest museums are full of realistic art.
 Realistic art WAS art until the advent of the abstract expressionist movement in the twentieth century.
 The coming of the camera in the nineteenth century changed realistic art forever.
 Suddenly, realistic art was not the only way to create realism in portraits and historical records.
 The work of the realistic artist was suddenly made into an expensive luxury.
 The political power of the realistic artist was broken and they were no longer an indispensable member of society.
 Hostility to the creators of realistic art goes back to ancient times and the jealousy of advisers to the Pharaohs and others who were not able to spend as much time with their rulers as their portraitists.
 Although with the aid of photographs, realistic art achieved levels of excellence undreamed of, the realistic art movement of the late nineteenth century was short.

-None of these people earning their living creating realistic art could compete with the speed and low cost of photographic portraiture.
-Determined to survive, great realistic artists like Pablo Picasso ingeniously turned inward and began to explore things that could not be photographed in a new school of art, abstract expressionism.
 The day of the fine art superstars had arrived.
 It was now largely just a hobby to abstract and realistic artists alike.
 Illustration, because of advances in printing technology enabled an elite few to earn a living with their realistic art.
 These illustrators working in realistic art media were condemned and ridiculed in much the same way Europe's great symphonic composers were condemned for working in motion pictures after fleeing the nazis during World War Two.
 The rift between realistic and abstract art grew wider and wider.
 The universities and key media usually sided with the abstract camp and derided anyone working in any realistic art media declaring boldly that realistic art was not "real" art.
 Immortal giants of realistic art such as Maxfield Parrish were mistreated their entire lives.
 They were accused of selling out for creating beautiful pieces of realistic fine art to earn a living.
 The attitude that the true artist must suffer and starve and die in poverty became a rule.
 There were the Abstract art superstars, the professional realistic illustrators, and the hobbyists who, although cut off from gainful employment and social influence still recognized their artistic gifts as a calling rather than a profession.

-Early abstract art masters proved themselves as realistic artists before delving into realms of the intangible.
-They had to do this at that time to prove themselves because of the challenges they faced from the establishment for going against the status quo.
-In the latter part of the 20th century, realistic artists like David were challenged to do abstract art to prove themselves as shown in the example above (Deirdre of the sorrows).
 Later realistic art training was abandoned in most schools and things like splattering paint in fits of rage were deemed more than enough.
 By the end of the 20th century something as destructive and ridiculous as nailing a pack of cigarettes to a shoe was considered fine art but not realistic paintings.
 Fashions in art have often been as silly as fashions in ladies hats.
 As the century drew to a close, many people had had enough.
 The realistic revolt was at hand.

 The rebirth of realism was fueled by the advent of the digital era.
 Now, for the first time in almost two centuries, an artist or illustrator could earn a decent living again with his realistic art.
 This is historic.
 Realistic art is not going to go away, especially now that photography has truly merged with traditional realistic visual art.
 Photography comes from the Greek words meaning "painting with light".
 Now with the advent of digital media the capability of realistic art has become almost limitless, truly, "painting with light".
 The merger of all the world's art forms to realize the potential of motion pictures has come now to still realistic art media.
 This website for example, combines music, prose, poetry, photography and traditional realistic art media to create an experience beyond merely looking at realistic paintings.